maffan91/news-aggregator/README.md

 `./vendor/bin/sail artisan test`

 ### API Documentation
-Api documentation is available at: `http://localhost/api/documentation`
+Api documentation is available at: `http://localhost/api/documentation`.
+It's not fully complete due to the time constraints.

+### Fetching the News

+Make sure the database is seeded.
+Run the following command:
+`./vendor/bin/sail artisan news:fetch`
+You will see the command will fetch news articles for the given categories.

+### Scheduled based fetching

+The above command is configured to run on hourly bases.
+You can change it to run for shorter period in the `routes/console.php` and then start  the scheduler by running:
+`./vendor/bin/sail artisan schedule:work`

 #### Caution:
-If `localhost` or  any other port is already occupied, you need to change the port in the `docker-compose.yml`
+If `localhost` or  any other port is already occupied, you need to change the port in the `docker-compose.yml` and rebuild.